 “Everything is hard in marijuana.
 A lot of blood, sweat, and tears.
 A lot of money I never knew I was going to get back,” Stavola said.
 She added there was also a great stigma about the industry in New Jersey at the time.
 This was exacerbated by former Governor Chris Christie’s exceedingly negative attitude toward it.

-However, time and a new Governor has changed things and the New Jersey medical marijuana program has become much more vibrant.
+However, time and a new Governor have changed things, and the New Jersey medical marijuana program has become much more vibrant.

 Having built up MPX, it was bought by iAnthus.
 Stavola remains CEO of MPX and has joined iAnthus as their Chief Strategy Officer.